BlueSky0322/DApp/README.md

-# Decentralized Voting Application
+# Decentralized Applications
+## Projects
-A decentralized Ethereum voting application using Solidity, Truffle and Ganache.
+1. A decentralized Ethereum voting application using Solidity, Truffle and Ganache. [election-app](README.md)
+2. A decentralized Ethereum notes application using Flutter, Solidity, Truffle and Ganache

 ## Getting Started
 ### Dependencies